 The exclusions in this section apply to all benefits.
 There may be other exclusions and limitations listed in Section 5 of this brochure.
-Although we may list a specific service as covered, we will not cover it unless we determine it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
-For information on obtaining prior approval for specific services, such as transplants, see Section 3, When you need prior Plan approval for certain services.
+Although we may list a specific service as a benefit, we will not cover it unless we determine it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.